blaix/dream/README.md

 end
 ```

-Named capture groups are passed as keyword arguments to the specified method.
+Named capture groups, query parameters, and request data are passed as keyword
-Query parameters and request data are also passed.
+arguments to the specified method.

 Unless otherwise specified, 200 is used for all successful requests.
 A
 successful request is any that did not raise an exception.
 If an exception is